 There are many Chinese Temples and Clan houses close to this Mosque that should be visited while you are in this area of Georgetown.

 The closest is just a minutes walk away and probably the best Chinese Temple in Penang, The Khoo Kongsi Temple.

-For information and pictures of the other click here to visit our Chinese Temples page.
+For information and pictures of the other temples in the area, click here to visit our Chinese Temples page.